MS Jubilee: HNA Cruises

 The ship was then sold to Chinese interests under the newly formed cruise line, HNA Cruises.
 On 13 September 2012, the ship was renamed Henna.
 The ship made her maiden voyage under Chinese ownership on 26 January 2013 from Sanya to Vietnam.
 At that time, the ship was the first luxury cruise liner in mainland China at over 47,000 tons with 739 passenger cabins and a maximum passenger capacity of 1,965.
 She had nine suites, 432 ocean-view staterooms, and 298 interior staterooms.
 During its operation with HNA Cruises, the ship sailed to locations in Vietnam and in South Korea.

 In September 2013 the ship was detained at the South Korean island of Jeju after Chinese shipping service company Jiangsu Shagang International applied for a seizure.
 After several days stuck on board, the 1,659 passengers were flown home via HNA Group's China Hainan Airlines.

 In November 2015, HNA shut down its cruise ship operation after three years of losses in the region.
-Since the Hennas last cruise with HNA, she was laid up and was placed for sale for $35 million USD.
+Since the Hennas last cruise with HNA, she was laid up and was placed for sale for US$35 million.